Mrnt/OctoPrint-FlashForge/README.md

 * Under OctoPrint > Settings > Printer Profiles:
 Edit the default printer profile or create a new one to reflect the number of extruders, build volume, etc.

+* Under Octoprint > Settings > Features:
+    * Edit "Terminal Auto Uppercase Blacklist" to display `M146` (to allow the control of the lights inside the printer).

 * Under OctoPrint > Settings > Plugin Manager:
 Verify that the FlashForge plugin is enabled